What Are Push Piers And How Do They Work?

 • The project coordinator will then come out to mark the areas around the structure where the piers will be installed.

-• The soil is excavated down to the foundation’s footer in those areas where the piers will need to be mounted and installed.
+• The soil is excavated down to the foundation’s footer in those areas where the piers must be mounted and installed.

-• Steel brackets are attached to the footer, and then the push piers (pipe) are driven through the brackets using the building’s weight and a hydraulic ram.
-The piers usually go down to around 25 feet and in some cases 60ft.
-(Every foundation repair project is case by case with how far the pipe will go under reaching load bearing strata).
+• Steel brackets are attached to the footer, and the push piers (pipe) are driven through the brackets using the building’s weight and a hydraulic ram.
+The piers usually go down to around 25 feet and, in some cases, 60 ft.
+(Every foundation repair project is case by case with how far the pipe will go under reaching load-bearing strata).

 • The brackets are attached to the piers, and the entire structure is raised via a hydraulic lifting system to maximum practical recovery.

-• If there’s a void created under the foundation after raising it, this can be filled with polyurethane foam created earth to slab contact.
-If the home has a crawl space and has support posts that need to be adjusted as the perimeter is lifted we will install galvanized steel screw jacks to make those adjustments as needed.
+• If there’s a void created under the foundation after raising it, this can be filled with polyurethane foam created by earth-to-slab contact.
+If the home has a crawl space and has support posts that need to be adjusted as the perimeter is lifted, we will install galvanized steel screw jacks to make those adjustments as needed.
 Ultimately leveling out the flooring with the foundation lift.

 Push piers are a permanent foundation solution, and installation is quick and minimally invasive.
 However, to use push piers, the structure needs to be heavy enough to push the piers into the ground.
-In some cases a structure’s foundation may be a light load and not require push piers but may require helical piers to support the foundation.
-At Bay Area Underpinning we always provide the best solution to your foundation repairs.
+In some cases, a structure’s foundation may be a light load and not require push piers but may require helical piers to support the foundation.
+At Bay Area Underpinning, we always provide the best solution for your foundation repairs.

 Common Causes Of Foundation Problems